 - All math and science courses must be completed by the spring semester prior to admission into the College of Pharmacy.

-- The Pharmacy College Admission Test (PCAT) should be taken in the summer or fall of the year prior to admission.
+- If choosing to take the optional Pharmacy College Admission Test (PCAT) it is ideal to take the exam in the summer or fall of the year prior to admission.

 - The University of Houston does not offer a Bachelor of Pharmacy degree.

-- All Letters of Reference must be from individuals residing in the U.S.
+- All Letters of Reference submitted through PharmCAS must be from individuals residing in the U.S.